akuklev/akuklev.github.io/prototypes.md

   [pr⟩ [pr'⟩ ↦ [expand (pr' ∘) p⟩
 ```

-When mapping into set-like types, extenders can only be mapped into identities,
+When mapping into ordinary types, extenders can only be mapped into identities,
 so exchanging identities for extenders does not affect set-like models, but the
 lax formulation provides an explicitly confluent system of rules making the
 theory stratified.
 Stratifiability of the sort algebra is necessary for